 Most grants range from US$50 thousand to US$800 thousand for periods of one to three years.

-APPLICATION: Grant seekers review the Foundation’s guidelines and funding cycles before submitting a Letter of Inquiry (LOI).
-The Foundation explains what to include in an LOI, and where to submit it.
-Unless otherwise specified, there are no calendar deadlines.
+Some sub-programs are by invitation only, while others accept Letters of Inquiry (LOI).
+The Foundation explains what to include in an LOI, and when and where to submit it.

 About how to apply

 Geographical Distribution of Grant Activities in Developing CountriesGrant programs in Conservation and Sustainable Development are worldwide (i.e., the policy component) and bio-regional.

 Below we identify the countries in the programs comprising Mekong Basin, Great Lakes of Africa, and Andean Watersheds – using the regional classification of the Terra Viva Grants Directory.

 Southeast Asia and Pacific Islands: Cambodia, Laos, Myanmar, Thailand, Vietnam